 At the time of pick-up or shipping of our kittens, we have a contract that must be signed by their adopters before our kittens leave us.
+Please see this link for more details.
 This contract includes our health guarantee, and states that your kitten will be

 b) Will never be declawed (A painful procedure involving amputation of the finger tips), nor have a tendonectomy performed ( surgical cutting of tendons so cats cannot extend their claws).